slott56/building-skills-oo-design-book/source/craps/craps_game.rst

 CrapsPlayer Class Stub
 -----------------------

+..  class:: CrapsPlayer

     The :class:`CrapsPlayer` class constructs a :class:`Bet` instance based on the :class:`Outcome` instance named :literal:`"Pass Line"`.
 This is a very persistent player.

 Fields